Integrate WLR with Your Fitbit or Garmin

 Integrating your Fitbit or Garmin with wlr makes life easier when you're tracking food calories, especially for UK users.

-You can try out your Fitbit with WLR by taking a free trial - it's a simple 2-steps to integrate.
+You can try out your tracker with WLR by taking a free trial - it's a simple 2-steps to integrate.

-If you wear your Fitbit all day every day we suggest that you set your background activity level in WLR to sedentary or moderately sedentary, and use the data from Fitbit to determine your actual calorie burn.
+If you wear your tracker all day every day we suggest that you set your background activity level in WLR to sedentary or moderately sedentary, and use the data from your tracker to determine your actual calorie burn.

 You will see, in your WLR exercise diary:

-- Exercise that your Fitbit has detected automatically
+- Exercise that your tracker has detected automatically

-- Exercise that you have manually entered into Fitbit
+- Exercise that you have manually entered into your tracker

 - Extra calories that you have burned.
-(Calories burned as shown by Fitbit that are over and above those already accounted for by your daily calorie quota and specific exercise calories.)
+(Calories burned as shown by your tracker that are over and above those already accounted for by your daily calorie quota and specific exercise calories.)